Haliacmon: Wetland

-Haliakmon contains 33 kinds of fish.
+Haliacmon contains 33 kinds of fish.
 These include brown trout, gilt-head bream, sardine, carp, pike, eel, european anchovy, nursehound, bogue, garfish, red porgy, saddled seabream, angler, bream, mediterranean sand smelt, sand steenbras, mullus barbatus, freshwater bass, tuna, salmon, Mediterranean moray, weever, longfin gurnard, dogfish, dusky grouper, school shark and turbot.
 About 30 of them are indigenous, while the rest were introduced by human intervention.
 Many of them are considered scarce and one, mavrotsironi, lives nowhere else in the world, i.e. it is endemic. Μost of these kinds of fish have no commercial value but only biological, since they support the food web.
-Fish found in Haliakmon, like carp and rainbow trout, indicate that its water is still pure.
+Fish found in Haliacmon, like carp and rainbow trout, indicate that its water is still pure.
 Some eels are found in its estuaries, that cannot migrate, hindered by the dams.

 For amateur fishermen the river has been enriched with introduced rainbow trout, that is not easy to reproduce, so there is no danger of disturbance of the river's ecosystem.

-In the place where the river flows into the sea, there has been formed over the years an extended Delta of 4.000 hectares, because of the large dam that was constructed and retains much of the brought matters.
+In the place where the river flows into the sea, there has been formed over the years an extended delta of 4.000 hectares, because of the large dam that was constructed and retains much of the brought matters.
 As a result, silting has been greatly reduced and during the summer, when there is not much water, the sea enters and largely overwhelms the river bed.
-Flathead mullets and European seabasses are found in Haliakmon's Delta.
-In the shallow marine areas formed there, the fry of many Aegean Sea's fish finds a place to reproduce, while about 90% of Greece's mussels are produced in the Haliakmon-Axios (Vardar) Delta.
+Flathead mullets and European seabasses are found in Haliacmon's delta.
+In the shallow marine areas formed there, the fry of many Aegean Sea's fish finds a place to reproduce, while about 90% of Greece's mussels are produced in the Haliacmon-Axios (Vardar) delta.
 Aliki Kitrous is an area of 254 hectares, where 15–20.000 tons of salt are produced per year.
+The delta is a national park known as the Axios-Loudias-Haliacmon Delta National Park.

-Many kinds of birds have been observed in Haliakmon's region.
+Many kinds of birds have been observed in Haliacmon's region.
 They use it for accommodation and overwintering, like the ducks, or to rest on their long migratory journey.
 There have been observed 215 kinds of birds and about ⅓ of them nest in the region.
 Over 10% of the birds are endangered.
 They include Dalmatian pelican and curlew, that are considered to be among the rarest birds in the world.
 27 kinds of rare and protected kinds of birds nest in the region, like purple heron.